Skip to main content

 Severity: Warning.
 Default channels: In app only.

 An active responsive search ad regressed from Good or Excellent ad strength to Poor or Average.
 Ad strength changes less often than Quality Score, so one observation is enough.
-Time to refresh the headlines and descriptions, ideally using Hero AI.
+It is time to refresh the headlines and descriptions, ideally with Hero AI.

 Default formula.
 Active responsive search ad with ad strength Poor or Average, where the prior strength was Good or Excellent.